Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 27. Demonstrators may be allowed on the market at the discretion of the Operator.
 Any demonstrator who is allowed and causes any disruption will be requested to cease by the Market Operator.

-28. Producers shall not commit any nuisance or do any act or thing which may be or become a source of danger, inconvenience and annoyance to the Operator, Council, the public or the owners or occupiers of neighbouring property.
-Producers are respectfully asked not to bring the market into disrepute.
+28. Traders shall not commit any nuisance or do any act or thing which may be or become a source of danger, inconvenience and annoyance to the Operator, Council, the public or the owners or occupiers of neighbouring property.
+Traders are respectfully asked not to bring the market into disrepute.
 Such actions can lead to disciplinary action resulting in a warning or even suspension from the market.

 Waste and Litter

-30. Every producer in the market shall cause the stall site allocated to them or passages adjoining such stall, whether used by them alone or in conjunction with any other person, to be properly swept from time to time as necessary during each day the pitch is in use.
+30. Every trader in the market shall cause the stall site allocated to them or passages adjoining such stall, whether used by them alone or in conjunction with any other person, to be properly swept from time to time as necessary during each day the pitch is in use.

 Local Produce Market Regulations 30/1/13 Page 2